hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-abiquo.rst

 Basic Example
 ~~~~~~~~~~~~~

-The following YAML example shows an Abiquo builder with all the information to build and publish a machine image to the Abiquo Cloud platform.
+The following examples shows an Abiquo builder with all the information to build and publish a machine image to the Abiquo Cloud platform.

+If you are using YAML:

 .. code-block:: yaml